-14.1 Application

-- 14.1.1 This section applies to an insurer unless it a non-directive friendly society. - 14.1.2 R This section applies to a Swiss general insurer only in respect of the activities of the firm carried on from a branch in the United Kingdom. - 14.1.2A This section does not apply to: - (1) an incoming ECA provider acting as such; or - (2) a firm in relation to benchmark activities. - 14.1.2AA R This section applies to a UK ISPV.

-Internal controls: introduction

-- 14.1.27 R A firm must take reasonable steps to establish and maintain adequate internal controls. - G 14.1.28 The precise role and organisation of internal controls can vary from firm to firm.
-However, a firm's internal controls should normally be concerned with assisting its governing body and relevant senior managers to participate in ensuring that it meets the following objectives: - (1) safeguarding both the assets of the firm and its customers, as well as identifying and managing liabilities; - (2) maintaining the efficiency and effectiveness of its operations; - (3) ensuring the reliability and completeness of all accounting, financial and management information; and - (4) ensuring compliance with its internal policies and procedures as well as all applicable laws and regulations.
+14.1 Application 14.1.1 R This section applies to an insurer unless it a non-directive friendly society .
+14.1.2 R This section applies to a Swiss general insurer only in respect of the activities of the firm carried on from a branch in the United Kingdom .
+14.1.2A R This section does not apply to: (1) an incoming ECA provider acting as such; or (2) a firm in relation to benchmark activities .
+14.1.2AA R This section applies to a UK ISPV .
+Internal controls: introduction 14.1.27 R A firm must take reasonable steps to establish and maintain adequate internal controls .
+14.1.28 G The precise role and organisation of internal controls can vary from firm to firm .
+However, a firm's internal controls should normally be concerned with assisting its governing body and relevant senior managers to participate in ensuring that it meets the following objectives: (1) safeguarding both the assets of the firm and its customers , as well as identifying and managing liabilities; (2) maintaining the efficiency and effectiveness of its operations; (3) ensuring the reliability and completeness of all accounting, financial and management information; and (4) ensuring compliance with its internal policies and procedures as well as all applicable laws and regulations.
+14.1.29A G When determining the adequacy of its internal controls , a firm should consider both the potential risks that might hinder the achievement of the objectives listed in SYSC 14.1.28 G, and the extent to which it needs to control these risks.
+More specifically, this should normally include consideration of:

-SYSC 14: Risk management and associated systems and controls for insurers
+SYSC 14 : Risk management and associated systems and controls for insurers